-The Iceland Symphony Orchestra has been led by eight music directors throughout its history: Olav Kielland (Norway), Bohdan Wodiczko (Poland), Karsten Andersen (Norway), Jean-Pierre Jacquillat (France), Petri Sakari (Finland), Osmo Vänskä (Finland), Rico Saccani (US) and Rumon Gamba (UK), whose term as Music Director will come to a close in June 2010.
+The Iceland Symphony Orchestra has been led by nine music directors throughout its history: Olav Kielland (Norway), Bohdan Wodiczko (Poland), Karsten Andersen (Norway), Jean-Pierre Jacquillat (France), Petri Sakari (Finland), Osmo Vänskä (Finland), Rico Saccani (US), Rumon Gamba (UK) and Ilan Volkov.
 The orchestra also maintains a long-standing relationship with Vladimir Ashkenazy, who began conducting in Iceland in 1972 and now holds the post of Conductor Laureate.
-The legendary Russian conductor Gennady Rozhdestvensky will be the orchestra's first Principal Guest Conductor, leading the orchestra in a series of concerts in 2011.
-The orchestra also collaborates regularly with such eminent conductors as Eivind Aadland, Eva Ollikainen, Carlos Kalmar, James Gaffigan, Ludovic Morlot, and Hannu Lintu.
+Osmo Vänskä will be the orchestra's Principal Guest Conductor from season 2014/15.
+The orchestra also collaborates regularly with such eminent conductors as Eivind Aadland, Eva Ollikainen, Carlos Kalmar, James Gaffigan, Ludovic Morlot and Hannu Lintu.

 The Iceland Symphony Orchestra records regularly for BIS, Chandos and Naxos.
 Its cycle of Sibelius symphonies for Naxos, under the direction of Petri Sakari, has received great acclaim and is the orchestra's best-selling release to date.
 It is currently in the process of recording the complete orchestral music of Jón Leifs (BIS) and Vincent d'Indy (Chandos), the first volume of which was nominated for a Grammy-award for Best Orchestral Performance in 2009.